-Seven (7) HOPWA service providers were awarded funding through a competitive application process in 2016 facilitated by Department of Health.
-The service providers include CEMPA Community Care, Columbia CARES, Frontier Health/HOPE for TN, Nashville CARES, Positively Living, Upper Cumberland Human Resource Agency (UCHRA) and West Tennessee Legal Services (WTLS).
+HOPWA applicants were awarded funding through a competitive application process in 2016 facilitated by Department of Health, The applicants include Chattanooga CARES, Columbia CARES, Frontier Health/HOPE for TN, Nashville CARES, Positively Living and West Tennessee Legal organizations (WTLS).

-The State of TN provides HUD-approved activities through the following programs:
+The TDH authorizes HOPWA-approved activities through the following programs:

-Short-Term Rent, Mortgage and Utility Assistance (STRMU): May provide short-term rent, mortgage, and utility payments to households experiencing a financial crisis as a result of their HIV health condition or a change in their economic circumstances.
+STRMU: Short-Term Rent, Mortgage, and Utility Assistance (STRMU) provide short-term rent, mortgage, and utility payments to households experiencing a financial crisis as a result of their HIV health condition or a change in their economic circumstances.
 STRMU is designed to prevent households from becoming homeless by helping them remain in their dwellings.
-This program enables income-eligible individuals living with HIV/AIDS at risk of becoming homeless to receive short-term assistance for a period not to exceed 21 weeks’ worth of assistance in any 52-week period.
+This program enables income-eligible individuals living with HIV/AIDS and their families at risk of becoming homeless to receive short-term assistance for a period not to exceed 21 weeks’ worth of assistance in any 52-week period.
 These payments are for eligible individuals and their household beneficiaries who are already in housing and who are at risk of becoming homeless.

 SS: Supportive services (SS) are important tools in helping program participants to stabilize their living situations and help address care needs of persons living with HIV infection.
-TDH HOPWA Program limits the use of supportive services to non-medical case management, advocacy, coordination of benefits, education, employment assistance and training for persons with HIV/AIDS, legal services, life skills management, nutritional services, mental health services, outreach, transportation, and medical services.
+TDH HOPWA Program limits the use of supportive services to non-medical case management, advocacy, coordination of benefits, legal services, life skills management, nutritional services (including meals), medical health services, outreach, and transportation.
 Supportive Services may be provided in conjunction with HOPWA housing assistance or as a stand-alone service (Supportive Services Only).

 HOPWA APPLICANT REQUIREMENTS:

-Low–income persons that are medically diagnosed with HIV and their families may be eligible to receive HOPWA funded assistance.
+Low–income persons that are medically diagnosed with HIV or AIDS and their families are eligible to receive HOPWA funded assistance.
 Applicants are screened for eligibility based on jurisdiction and household income levels.
-The amount of household income to be eligible may change annually by HUD and would require disclosure of household earnings to HOPWA personnel to identify eligibility status.
+The amount of household income to be eligible may change annually by HUD, and therefore requires the disclosure of all family income to HOPWA personnel to identify eligibility status.
 Failure to provide the required documentation will result in a denial of HOPWA services until documentation is presented.